nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_individual_reqs.md

 {% include custom/section.warnbanner.html %}

 ## Individual Requirements Section Content ##
 The Individual requirements section carries information about the individual requirements of the patient.
-Elements should be formatted as sub headings in any html sent.
+Elements should be formatted as sub headings in any HTML sent.

 <table style="width:100%;max-width: 100%;">
 	<thead>